Locyst/LocystGames/README.md

-# LocystBridge
+# LocystGames

-LocystBridge is a Python library that provides functionalities for managing variables and their values.
-It allows users to create, edit, delete, and retrieve variables with ease, making it convenient to handle variable operations across multiple files.
+LocystGames is a Python library that helps ease the game development process.
+It allows users to create, edit, delete, and retrieve variables with ease, making it conveniently create 2-D maps, characters and character dialogue

 ## How to Use